-If reappointed, the term of office for each of Mr. Meek and Mrs. Soteropoulos will expire on the date of the 2024 annual general meeting of shareholders.
-We currently expect that David Meek will be appointed to succeed Mr. Astley-Sparke as the chair of the Board and serve on the Compensation Committee and the Nominating and Corporate Governance Committee of the Board.
-We currently expect that Ms. Soteropoulos will serve on the Audit Committee and the Nominating and Corporate Governance Committee of the Board.
-Pursuant to the Company's Articles of Association, the Board plans to appoint a chair of the Board and any new committee members at the first meeting of the Board following the 2021 Annual Meeting, which is currently scheduled for June 17, 2021.
+If reappointed, the term of office for each of Mr. Kapusta and Dr. Gut will expire on the date of the 2025 annual general meeting of shareholders.
+Pursuant to the Company's Articles of Association, the Board plans to appoint a chair of the Board and any new committee members at the first meeting of the Board following the 2022 Annual Meeting, which is currently scheduled for June 14, 2022.
+We currently expect that Dr. Gut will continue to serve on our Research & Development Committee of the Board.
+We do not currently expect any changes to the position of chair of the Board, which presently is held by David Meek, or to any of our existing Committee assignments.

-For information as to the Ordinary Shares held by Mr. Meek and Mrs. Soteropoulos see "Security Ownership of Certain Beneficial Owners and Management."
+For information as to the Ordinary Shares held by Mr. Kapusta and Dr. Gut see "Security Ownership of Certain Beneficial Owners and Management."